UPHummel Lab

 Studying the human body to drive scientific progress

 Human biology is the research focus of a number of EPFL labs, where scientists conduct clinical trials with volunteers to design therapeutic interventions and to learn more about how the body functions.
-Here, we take a closer look at the work of Prof. Friedhelm Hummel, who is developing therapies for stroke survivors.
+One major goal of our lab is developing therapies for stroke survivors using state-of-art neurotechnologies.
+Find out more about our work here!

 Virtual lab visit